 - Private lessons missed by students may not be made up unless satisfactory arrangements are made in advance with the instructor.

 - Attendance at events listed under MUS 021 (Recitals) is required of music students in all degree programs for a total of eight semesters, except for Music Education majors, for whom the requirement is seven semesters.
-A list of approved programs is posted at the beginning of each semester, and the attendance requirement is 15 recitals each semester, with double penalty for arrears, to be made up within the next semester.
+A list of approved programs is posted on Blackboard>MUS 21>Course Information and on the SMAC bulletin board, and is updated regularly.
+The attendance requirement is 15 recitals each semester, with grades of incomplete to be made up the following semester.
 No more than one semester in arrears is allowed.
+Music 21 (Recital Attendance): MUS 21 is designed to experience and foster appreciation of a broad range of collegiate and professional musical performances including various performing media, solo, chamber, and large ensemble concerts.

 - Students in the Bachelor of Applied Music and the Bachelor of Music Education programs must receive departmental approval before being classified as juniors or seniors within the Music Department.